rodriguezmeza/cTreeBalls/tests/Readme_tutorial.txt

 $ ../cballs

-Then you will have an Output folder just created by cBalls filled with all the files resulted of the run.
-There is a file named "parameters_null-cballs-usedvalues"
+A distribution of uniformly points in the unit sphere is generated with a gaussian values of convergence field.
+The (2,3)-point correlation functions are computed and saved as histograms in a folder name Output just created by cBalls.
+Also you will find a file named "parameters_null-cballs-usedvalues".
+Do

 $ more Output/parameters_null-cballs-usedvalues